 Green Turtles are very common in the water around Pom Pom.
 You will help protect the eggs and adults.

 We have projects at two beach locations in Sabah, Malaysia.
+We teach SCUBA diving at the Coconut cove camp @ Tip of Borneo.

 Choose from all our projects = project summary 2015 for volunteers.
 OR Download volunteer brochure 2014 (PDF)